Wednesday, March 25 in Small Hall 110, starting at 4:00 pm.

-The colloquium will begin with a roundtable at 4:00 highlighting William & Mary’s role in the Argentina Declassification Project, examining the practice and politics of declassification; archives as evidence for truth-seeking and trials; the ethics of secrecy and disclosure; and how primary sources change what we can teach, research, and know about the dictatorship and its afterlives, featuring John Powers ’89, Acting Director of the Office of the Historian; Federico Schmeigel, Director of the Program for the Control of Corruption and Illegal Intelligence at the Provincial Commission for Memory (La Plata, Argentina); Dr. Silvia Tandeciarz, Vice-Dean for Social Sciences & Interdisciplinary Studies and Chancellor Professor of Hispanic Studies, and Johanna Weech ’20, Research Transparency Program Manager at the Center for Effective Global Action (CEGA).
+The colloquium will begin with a roundtable at 4:00 highlighting William & Mary’s role in the Argentina Declassification Project, examining the practice and politics of declassification; archives as evidence for truth-seeking and trials; the ethics of secrecy and disclosure; and how primary sources change what we can teach, research, and know about the dictatorship and its afterlives.
+The roundtable will be moderated by Dr. Silvia Tandeciarz, Vice-Dean for Social Sciences & Interdisciplinary Studies and Chancellor Professor of Hispanic Studies, and feature Isabel Mignone, member of the Center for Legal and Social Studies (CELS), an Argentine Human Rights NGO; Carlos Osorio, Director of the Southern Cone Documentation Project at the National Security Archive; John Powers ’89, Acting Director of the Office of the Historian (Department of State); Federico Schmeigel, Director of the Program for the Control of Corruption and Illegal Intelligence at the Provincial Commission for Memory (La Plata, Argentina); and Johanna Weech ’20, Research Transparency Program Manager at the Center for Effective Global Action (CEGA).

 The roundtable will be followed by a panel of student presentations at 5:30 moderated by Dr. Betsy Konefal (Department of History) with presentations by Liana Carroll ’26, Hannah Deschler ’26, Georgia Freyer ’26, and Martina Queijo ’28.